Arundel Wetland Centre is close to the A27 and A29.

 Compass bus operates the number 85 bus service from Chichester to Arundel, Mon-Sat.
 There is no bus service directly to the wetland centre

+If you travel by rail you may qualify for the DaysOut 2for1 admission offer.
+Download the online voucher here.
 Arundel train station is situated approximately half a mile from the town.
-Visit the Traveline website to help plan your journey. **2 for 1 admission tickets are available with a completed Southern Rail Offers voucher and valid train ticket.
-If you are traveling from the direction of Brighton or Chichester you will have to change trains at Ford or Barnham.
-There are direct trains to Arundel from Bognor Regis, Littlehampton and London Victoria.
+If you are traveling from the direction of Brighton, Littlehampton or Chichester you will have to change trains at Ford or Barnham.
+There are direct trains to Arundel from Bognor Regis and London Victoria.

 From Arundel town centre turn right onto Mill Road at roundabout where the post office is located.
 Follow the footpath on either side of Mill Road towards Arundel Wetland Centre.
 There is no footpath on Mill Road once you get to the stone bridge at the Mill Stream.
 Cross the Mill Stream via the pedestrian footbridge located to the right of the bridge.
 Follow this footpath straight ahead along the boundary fence of Arundel Wetland Centre (not along the stream).
 The footpath runs parallel with the Mill Road.
 Exit the footpath opposite Swanbourne Lodge - last 200 yards of your walk will be on the road.
 Note that there is no street lighting along sections of the route so caution is needed in hours of darkness.